JuliaApproximation/ApproxFun.jl/README.md

-Funs is a package for approximating functions.
+ApproxFun is a package for approximating functions.
 It currently supports intervals, the real line, periodic intervals and the unit circle.
 It is heavily influenced by the Matlab package chebfun (http://www.chebfun.org) and the Mathematica package RHPackage (http://www.maths.usyd.edu.au/u/olver/projects/RHPackage.html).